If Only I Could: Critical reception

 Retrospectively, AllMusic editor Jose F. Promis viewed the song as "pure, early-'90s house".
 Upon the release, Larry Flick from Billboard noted that the "rich-voiced crooner temporarily moves away from usual R&B arena and pumps up the bass for this tasty, deep-baked houser that splashes with a nifty Motown-flavored undercurrent and funky wah-wah guitars.
 The right edit could set urban and pop radio ablaze."
 A reviewer from Liverpool Echo named it "one of the nicest dance/pop records of recent months, bringing songs back into dance music.
-And - Sydney knows a good song when he hears one."
+And – Sydney knows a good song when he hears one."
 Pan-European magazine Music & Media wrote, "Finally, Youngblood has found a song good enough to take his smooth, sweet voice to the higher reaches of the charts.
-The song combines a variety of styles - reggae meets hip-house with a dash of lover's rock.
+The song combines a variety of styles – reggae meets hip-house with a dash of lover's rock.
 A sympathetic production by Claus Zundell and some supremely tasteful Spanish guitar breaks make this record a melodic delight.
 Starting to move rapidly up the UK chart and looking likely to repeat that success across Europe."

 David Giles from Music Week noted the song's "lush, sonorous vocal driven by a pulsating bass line", and concluded that "Youngblood looks set to become a big name on the strength of this single."
 Jacqui Carter from Number One stated, "'If Only I Could' will be one of the 'classic cuts' this year and continually played for many years to come."
 Orla Swift from Record-Journal described the song as "jazzy".
+Phil Cheeseman of Record Mirror wrote that single was "nice", adding that "you'll need the 12 inch to really appreciate this".
+In the same magazine, the extended version reviewed by James Hamilton is called a "jauntily chugging 120 bpm bubbly bouncer helped in the current climate by tinkling flamenco-ish guitar and chimes (two instrumental mixes too)".